-From public contact to 1 on 1; the opportunities messaging offers for your organisation
+From public contact to 1 on 1; the opportunities messaging offers

 Messaging platforms, that make 1 on 1 contact with customers possible, are constantly evolving.
 Throughout the year, new trends will invariably emerge, while others will fade away.
 However, one thing is certain: the experience of customers with messaging or live chat, made possible by people and intelligent chatbots, will take up an increasingly larger part of our lives.
 In this article we will take you through the latest developments in messaging and share some best practices.